 killing in 40 years.
 Vincent was contacted by friends here, and I was told

 that he was absolutely devastated.
-Ten days later, Vincent Price died from
+Sixteen days later, Vincent Price died from

 Backstage at St. Louis's famous Fox Theatre,

 Diversions and Delights in 1978.
 Irene Leland and her former

 shown with a casual VP.
 Below is a recently-discovered photo from the